- Military Life Cycle

 - From wounds or injury incurred in a terrorist or military action

-Which tax years are forgiven?
+Which tax years will the government forgive?

-- For deaths outside a combat zone, but in direct support of military operations – The same forgiveness benefits apply as those for combat zone-related deaths.
+- For deaths outside a combat zone, but in direct support of military operations: The same forgiveness benefits apply as those for combat zone-related deaths.

 How does tax forgiveness affect joint filing?

-- If you and your spouse typically file jointly, forgiveness or refund only applies to the deceased service member’s portion of your tax liability.
+- If you and your spouse typically file jointly, forgiveness or a refund only applies to the deceased service member’s portion of your tax liability.

 How can I submit a claim for tax forgiveness?

+Review the IRS Publication 559 to verify the most current instruction.
 Tax forgiveness isn’t automatic, so you’ll need to submit a survivor’s claim:

 You can identify your claim by writing one of the following on the total tax line on Forms 1040 or 1040X: